Anti-Government Protests in Georgia Enter Twelfth Day Amidst Intense Police Crackdown

 Anti-Government Protests in Georgia

-The protests intensified following the October 26 elections, which were viewed as a critical referendum on Georgia’s future in the European Union.
-The ruling Georgian Dream party’s controversial decision to suspend EU accession talks has raised fears among many Georgians that their aspirations for a European future are slipping away.
+The protests escalated following the October 26 elections, which many saw as a referendum on Georgia’s European future.
+The ruling Georgian Dream party’s move to pause EU accession negotiations has alarmed many citizens who fear the country’s pro-European ambitions are at risk.

 Leave a Reply